bwlynch/congress-split-votes/README.md

   1. [Author](#author)

 ### Intro
-This site shows a list of congressional votes that divided both parties (votes in which at least a quarter of each party voted against the majority of the party).
+This site seeks to find issues that crosscut traditional partisan divisions by showing a list of congressional votes that divided both parties (defined as votes in which at least a quarter of each party voted against the majority of the party).
 The site uses data on congressional votes pulled using the [ProPublica Congress API](https://projects.propublica.org/api-docs/congress-api/).

 ### Deploy a Copy
 To deploy the site as a static site without making any alterations, deploy the files found in the build directory.